(This information is accurate, to the best of our knowledge, through 12/28/2021. We reserve the right to update terms at any time.)

 First, the bad news:

-Both the Seminar and the Writers’ Workshop Program meet current CDC definitions of a large gathering, and the agency advises that attending large gatherings increases your chance of being exposed to Covid-19.
+Both the Seminar and the Writers’ Workshop Program meet current CDC definitions of a large gathering, and the agency advises that attending large gatherings increases your chance of being in close contact with people outside your household and being exposed to Covid-19.
 Additional risk factors to consider are the fact that Seminar and Workshop participants travel to Key West from all over the U.S. as well as some foreign countries, and that both are multi-day events with potentially sustained exposure to other individuals.
-According to CDC, Key West and the Florida Keys (Monroe County) are currently an area of high community transmission of Covid-19 (indeed, 94% of the U.S. is currently an area of high transmission).
+According to CDC as of 12/20/2021, Key West and the Florida Keys (Monroe County) are an area of high community transmission of Covid-19 (transmission rates are measured as high, substantial, moderate, or low).

 Now, the good news:

 There are CDC-recommended steps that our participants have already taken and that we will take to mitigate the risks for those who choose to attend.
 With the benefit of vaccination and appropriate masking, many people have safely resumed activities that were enjoyed before the pandemic.
 We believe the Seminar and Workshop Program can also be resumed at this time, so long as a number of very important steps are taken.
 These are outlined in the following policies and guidelines: